Patterns in Nature

-A multimedia interdisciplinary work interconnecting Science, Music and Film
+A multimedia interdisciplinary work interconnecting Physics, Music and Film

 www.quinsin.com